-The distributor for Warhammer table top figures Gamersaurus Rex was there to offer tryout at painting Warhammer figurines using their renowned citadel range of high quality paints, a very nice touch indeed into bringing participants into the world of fine modeling and detailing.
-Various stores line the edges of the Colosseum were hawking various good of trade, such as figurines, toys and table-top gaming accessories and equipment.
+Moreover, the distributor for Warhammer table top figures Gamersaurus Rex was there to offer tryout at painting Warhammer figurines.
+This is done using their renowned citadel range of high quality paints.
+It offers a very nice touch indeed into bringing participants into the world of fine modeling and detailing.
+Additionally, various other merchants line the edges of the Colosseum hawking various good of trade.
+You can find collectable figurines, toys, table-top gaming accessories and equipment.

-And when I thought last year’s STGCC was boring, STGCC this year pretty much blows me away this year in terms of the number of exhibitors and quality of exhibitors, which justifies the record entry ticket price at $21, you do get quite a lot for your buck with the number of free areas as well as bargains you can get which makes up for it.
+And when I thought last year’s STGCC was boring.
+STGCC this year pretty much blows me away this year in terms of the number of exhibitors and quality of exhibitors.
+It somewhat justifies the record entry ticket price at $21.
+But you do get quite a lot for your buck with the number of free areas, as well as bargains you can get which makes up for it.

 Whether you’re an avid comic junkie, die-hard collector, gaming enthusiast or just keeping up with the pop-culture scene, be prepared for an extravaganza of showcases & programmes, star-studded guest list and impressive gaming lineup which will engage you through the weekend.